longturn/freeciv21/docs/Contributing/style-guide.rst

   system.
 * :literal:`:emphasis:` -- Emphasis is used to :emphasis:`bring attention to something`.
 * :literal:`:file:` -- File is used for file names and paths such as :file:`~/.local/share/freeciv21/saves`.
-* :literal:`:guilabel:` -- GUI Label is used to bring attention to someting on the screen like the :guilabel:`Next` button on the installer wizard.
+* :literal:`:guilabel:` -- GUI Label is used to bring attention to something on the screen like the :guilabel:`Next` button on the installer wizard.
 * :literal:`:literal:` -- Literal is used when you want to note a text element in its raw form.
 This is equivalent to using two back-ticks: ````text````.